Spec's 'Wine Of The Week'

 Check out this week's 'Wine Of The Week' form Spec's!

-The Rodeo is under way, and before you head on down to NRG for some Texas sized fun, stop into Spec’s for the ‘Wine of the Week’!
-And for the first week of March, it’s the Decoy Chardonnay and a bottle can be yours for the cash price of $14.97 with your Spec’s key!
+Lots of people on Spring Break this week, and the ultimate spring break vacay isn’t complete without a stop into Spec’s!
+And to sweeten it up for you, here is their ‘Wine of the Week’!
+For this week, it’s the Gruet Brut Sparkling, and a bottle can be yours for the cash price of only $11.97 with your Spec’s key!

-This inviting white wine offers layers of apricot, citrus and melon, as well as hints of honeysuckle.
-Pure fruit flavors are accented by light acidity and supple richness.
-Serve with hearty fish like crab cakes, or scallops!
+This New Mexican blend offers crisp apple and citrus fruit with fine toast and a touch of earth.
+It’s perfectly elegant as an aperitif, or served alongside creamy brie or popcorn!

-Spec’s has multiple locations here in the Houston area, stop in or you can also try their new refreshingly fast, same day delivery!
+And whether you’re Spring Break party has you looking for your favorite wine, bubbles, sprits, or perfect beer, Spec’s has you covered with so many options!
+Plus you can also now order through Spec's Instacart today.

-Whether you’re looking for your favorite wine, bubbles, sprits, or that perfect Rodeo brew, Spec’s has you covered!
-Plus you can also order through Spec's Instacart today.
-That’s gonna save you some time while you try to get those boots on!
+Spec’s has multiple locations here in the Houston area to serve you, so stop in today…or you can also try their new refreshingly fast, same day delivery!

 Your on-the-way, less-to-pay, for everyday store!
 Spec’s, cheers to savings!